arestivo/slides/markdown/libgdx.md

 }
 ~~~

-Delta is The time in seconds since the last render.
+Delta is the time in seconds since the last render.

 ---